GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 ### How can I debug API usage? {: #debug}

-The `chrome://topics-internals` page is available in Chrome Canary, Dev and Beta, if [you enable the Topics API](/docs/privacy-sandbox/topics/#feature-flags).
+The `chrome://topics-internals` page is available in Chrome on desktop if [you enable the Topics API](/docs/privacy-sandbox/topics/#feature-flags).
 This displays topics for the current user, topics inferred for hostnames, and technical information about the API implementation.